 Her smile and testimony that no one could fall too far that the Lord could not pick her up out of the pit and redeem a life was encouragement for all of us.
 It also was a lesson for Christians to get to practice what we preach on forgiveness.
 She was sorry, she paid quite a price, and God saw fit to give her new joy and restore much.
 She endured a long and painful health battle, but today she has her greatest reward yet, the ultimate Healing.
 She simply believed and claimed her Lord who resurrected her life while she was living and ultimately granted her the reward of life everlasting.
 Happy Homegoing, Tammy Faye.

-1 thought on “tammy faye –icon for the forgiven
+One response to “tammy faye –icon for the forgiven”

 Share your thoughts on this!